Johnson blasted for joking Patel is making UK ‘the Saudi Arabia of penal policy’

 In July, a journalist at the Politico website reported Mr Johnson making a similar joke about Saudi Arabia during a call with business leaders, but was told by Downing Street the suggestion was “total bollocks”.

-Following a string of controversies, Ms Patel is widely tipped to be sacked as Home Secretary in the next reshuffle, which is expected in Westminster to be coming soon.
+Following a string of controversies, Ms Patel is widely tipped to be sacked as Home Secretary in the reshuffle on Wednesday afternoon.

+Downing Street insisted it has taken a clear position on any human rights abuses committed by Saudi Arabia.

+Asked if it was then an odd subject to joke about, the Prime Minister’s official spokesman declined to “get into the details of meetings like that”, adding: “You can see our position is very clear and our record is very clear.”